The Lion King (2019 film): Box office

 The film had a global debut of $446 million, the ninth-largest of all time and the biggest opening for an animated film.
 On July 30, 2019, The Lion King passed the $1 billion mark at the global box office.
-The Lion King became the highest-grossing animated film of all time, the highest-grossing musical film of all time, the highest-grossing remake of all time, the second-highest-grossing film of 2019, and the seventh-highest-grossing film of all time.
+The Lion King became the highest-grossing animated film of all time, a title it held until September 2024 when it was surpassed by Inside Out 2.
+It is also the highest-grossing musical film of all time, the highest-grossing remake of all time, the second-highest-grossing film of 2019, and the seventh-highest-grossing film of at the time of its release.
 Deadline Hollywood calculated the net profit of the film to be $580 million, when factoring together all expenses and revenues.

 United States and Canada

 Beginning on June 24, 2019 (which marked the 25th anniversary of the release of the original film), in its first 24 hours of pre-sales, The Lion King became the second-best pre-seller of 2019 on Fandango in that frame (behind Avengers: Endgame), while Atom Tickets reported it was their best-ever first-day sales for a family film.
 Three weeks prior to its release, industry tracking projected the film would gross $150–170 million in its domestic opening weekend.
 By the week of its release, estimates had the film debuting to as much as $180 million from 4,725 theaters, beating Avengers: Endgame's record of 4,662.
 The film made $77.9 million on its first day, including $23 million from Thursday night previews.
 It went on to debut to $191.8 million over the weekend, the highest opening total of the Disney reimaginings of animated films (beating Beauty and the Beast's $174.8 million), a July release (Harry Potter and the Deathly Hallows – Part 2's $169.2 million) and Favreau's career (Iron Man 2's $128.1 million).
 The film had a slightly higher-than-expected drop of 60% in its second weekend, but still topped the box office with $76.6 million.
 It was dethroned by newcomer Hobbs & Shaw in its third weekend but still grossed $38.5 million, crossing the $400 million mark in the process.
 On August 21, it became the second animated film to have grossed $500 million at North America box office, after Incredibles 2.
 At the end of the film's box office run, it was the second highest-grossing film of 2019 in this region behind Avengers: Endgame.